How to Sing Quietly or Softly

 This body position involves the following sections of your spine.

-- The Cervical vertebrae which is the neck.
+- The Cervical vertebrae which are the neck.

-- The Thoracic vertebrae which is the middle of your back.
+- The Thoracic vertebrae which are the middle of your back.

-- The Lumbar vertebrae which is the lower back.
+- The Lumbar vertebrae which are the lower back.

 If you're ready, you are about to unhinge these 3 sections: